marvinlabs/customer-area/readme.txt

 = 7.4.6 (2018/??/??) =

 * Fix: frontend rich editor were not properly usable on fullscreen mode due to popups not showing up
+* Fix: uploading an image now set the image width as 100% by default
+* Tweak: graphics adjustments on frontend rich editor such as paddings

 = 7.4.5 (2018/01/09) =